JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

    ![Warnings about platform-dependent code](warnings-android-specific-code.png){width=450}

 4. Remove Android-specific code by replacing it with cross-platform Kotlin code or connecting to Android-specific APIs using [`expect` and `actual` declarations](multiplatform-connect-to-apis.md).
-See the following sections for details.
+   See the following sections for details:

-#### Replace Android-specific code with cross-platform code
+#### Replace Android-specific code with cross-platform code {initial-collapse-state="collapsed"}

 To make your code work well on both Android and iOS, replace all JVM dependencies with Kotlin dependencies in the moved `data` directory wherever possible.